 Samoyed breed, Ivy, loves Café & Restaurant Bei der Giedel – both locations, Lasauvage and Fond-de-Gras.
 She’s welcomed on the terrace and inside and enjoys the attention and petting she gets from other customers.

 Owners can tuck into salads, omelettes, beef steak, tartiflette or raclette, or a fixed menu, plus if you have kids, they have a children’s menu too.

-Ivy also recently visited the Robbesscheier farm was pleasantly surprised.
-She was allowed inside the restaurant, and she really enjoyed walking around the farm seeing other animals.
-Owners can enjoy Luxembourgish specialities including kniddelen with bacon, Ardennes ham, lamb cutlets, or a selection of vegetarian and fish dishes.
+Ivy also visits the Robbesscheier farm and is allowed inside the restaurant, and enjoys walking around the farm seeing other animals.
+Owners can sample Luxembourgish specialities including kniddelen with bacon, Ardennes ham, lamb cutlets, or a selection of vegetarian and fish dishes.

 Olix – Bistro Martbusch, Berdorf

 Kleiner Münsterländer, Olix, is spoilt for choice with two restaurants in her local village of Berdorf, although she regularly accompanies her owner Victoria to restaurants in the Echternach area.

 Bistro Martbusch, part of the camping ground of the same name, has the added bonus that Olix has already been on a good walk or trail run in the beautiful Mullerthal region.
 There’s outside seating, but if her owners choose to dine inside, there are floor to ceiling windows to watch the world go by, plus water available for her.

 Owners can choose a snack such as sausage and chips, or for something more substantial there is a good selection of hamburgers, salads, steaks and fish dishes, plus vegetarian options.